 Try this breakfast or tea bread for Christmas morning.
-The braid is reminiscent of a pine cone or "Wickelkind" (child wrapped in swaddling), a symbolic start to your day.
+The braid is reminiscent of a pine cone or "wickelkind" (child wrapped in swaddling), a symbolic start to your day.
 Filled with jam, almonds and raisins, the bread is just sweet enough to please, but you might enjoy it with a little butter spread on top.
 This bread can be refrigerated overnight, which makes it a snap to bake for breakfast or Elevensies.

-- 3 cups/375 grams all-purpose flour (unbleached)
+- 3 cups/375 grams unbleached all-purpose flour

-- 1/2 cups plus 1 T./125 ml. milk (lukewarm)
+- 1/2 cups, plus 1 tablespoon/125 mL milk (lukewarm)

-- 3 T./50 grams butter
+- 3 tablespoons/50 g butter (melted)

 - 2 eggs

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

-- 1/2 cup/112 ml. apricot jam
+- 1/2 cup/112 mL apricot jam

-- 1/3 cup/50 grams almonds (ground, whole)
+- 1/3 cup/50 g whole almonds (ground)

-- 1/2 tsp. vanilla extract
+- 1/2 teaspoon vanilla extract

-- 1/2 cup/50 grams raisins
+- 1/2 cup/50 g raisins

 - 1 egg yolk

-- Optional: Sugar glaze of choice
+- Optional: sugar glaze of choice

-Proof the yeast:
+Proof the Yeast:

-Place yeast and 1 teaspoon sugar in the hollow, pour the milk over that and sprinkle a little flour over the milk.
+Place yeast and 1 teaspoon of the sugar in the hollow, pour the milk over that, and sprinkle a little flour over the milk.

-Make the dough:
+Make the Dough

-Add the egg mixture to the flour and yeast and mix with your dough hook until dough is smooth and satin-y, about 5 minutes.
+Add the egg mixture to the flour and yeast and mix with your dough hook until the dough is smooth and satiny, about 5 minutes.
 The dough will still cling to the bowl a little bit but not be very sticky.
 You may add up to 1 tablespoon of flour or a sprinkle of water to adjust the consistency.

-Make the filling:
+Make the Filling

-Mix the apricot jam, almonds and vanilla together to form a thick paste.
+Mix the apricot jam, almonds, and vanilla together to form a thick paste.